-The SX1261 and SX1262 (designated hereafter as "SX1261/2") are half-duplex transceivers capable of low power operation in the 150-960 MHz ISM frequency band.
+The SX1268 is a half-duplex transceiver capable of low power operation in the 400 to 800 MHz ISM frequency band.
 The radio comprises four main blocks:

 - 1. Analog Front End: the transmit and receive chains, as well as the data converter interface to ensuing digital blocks.
-The last stage of the transmit chain is different between the SX1261 and SX1262 chip versions.
-The SX1261 transceiver is capable of outputting +14/15 dBm maximum output power under DC-DC converter or LDO supply.
-The SX1262 transceiver is capable of delivering up to +22 dBm under the battery supply. - 2.
-Digital Modem Bank: a range of modulation options is available in the SX1261/2: - LoRa® Rx/Tx, BW = 7.8 500 kHz, SF5 to SF12, BR = 0.018 62.5 kb/s - ◆ (G)FSK Rx/Tx, with BR = 0.6 300 kb/s - Long Range FHSS in transmit mode, with intra-packet hopping capability - 3.
+The last stage of the transmit chain can be used in two different ways according to the expected RF output power.
+The SX1268 transceiver is capable of outputting up to +14 dBm maximum output power with the DC-DC converter or LDO supply and up to +22 dBm with the battery supply. - 2.
+Digital Modem Bank: a range of modulation options is available in the SX1268: - LoRa® Rx/Tx, BW = 7.8 500 kHz, SF5 to SF12, BR = 0.018 62.5 kb/s - (G)FSK Rx/Tx, with BR = 0.6 300 kb/s - 3.
 Digital Interface and Control: this comprises all payload data and protocol processing as well as access to configuration of the radio via the SPI interface. - 4.
 Power Distribution: two forms of voltage regulation, DC-DC or linear regulator LDO, are available depending upon the design priorities of the application.